 Between the 14th and 18th century, Ayutthaya was persistently invaded by Burmese armies, who in fact had completely and irreparably destroyed the city.
 To prevent and preserve the golden statue from being detected, it was covered with a plaster cast in the hope of concealing its true composition.
 And it worked.

-During the 19th century the Buddha was brought to a temple in Bangkok where it was kept complete in its original plaster cast until 1931.
-Thereafter, it was moved to a temporary shelter in the grounds of the Wat Traimit Temple where it remaindered for more than 20 years before a crane dropped it from its sling during a move to its present permanent place.
+During the 19th-century the Buddha was brought to a temple in Bangkok where it was kept complete in its original plaster cast until 1931.
+Thereafter, it was moved to a temporary shelter on the grounds of the Wat Traimit Temple where it remaindered for more than 20 years before a crane dropped it from its sling during a move to its present permanent place.

 Wat Traimit is situated on the eastern edge of Chinatown on a triangle of land close to where Yaowarat and Charoen Krung roads meet.
 Nearby is a traffic circle dominated by a huge symbolic Chinese gate marking the entrance to Chinatown.
 You can arrange to tour the area before or after viewing the temple.